Celebration of the Divine Liturgy in Hawaii by an Orthodox priest accompanying Kotzebue, captain of a Russian ship.

 The Mission in Kona given the name “St. Juvenaly.”
 Fr.
 John arrived in December.
 Services were being held St. Paul's Catholic Church in Honalo.

-St. Juvenaly Mission moved to the current “Hualalai Gardens” location.
+St. Juvenaly Mission moved to the “Hualalai Gardens” location at the Palani Junction.

 6 Jan 2013

 Holy Ascension Orthodox Church formally established in Honomu, 11 miles north of Hilo.